-- 1. Overall GPA of 2.0 with no F's in the current grading period. - 2.
+- 1. Overall GPA of 2.0. - 2.
 Students should be able to demonstrate good citizenship in the school and community.
-Students earning a 2 day ISD or a 1 day Home Suspension (assigned by the administration) during the corresponding school year or the spring semester of the previous year (for fall court) will not be allowed to be on court. - 3.
-Also, students charged with or convicted of a felony or misdemeanor will not be allowed on court.
+Students receiving a Home Suspension during the corresponding school year or the spring semester of the previous year (for fall court) will not be allowed to be on court. - 3.
+Also, students charged with or convicted of a felony will not be allowed on court.